 This schedule presents information on the District's changes in the total OPEB liability, including beginning and ending balances and the total OPEB liability.
 In the future, as data becomes available, ten years of information will be presented.

-- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions The changes of economic assumptions reflect a change in the discount rate from 2.16% to 3.54% since the previous valuation.
+- Changes in Benefit Terms There were no changes in the benefit terms since the previous valuation. - Changes of Assumptions There were no changes of assumptions since the previous valuation.